TS552 - Measuring equipment Vevor - Free user manual and instructions

 PRODUCT INSTRUCTION

 The instrument consists of a transmitter and a receiver.
-The transmitter generates AC signal of a modulated current.
-The current of the ac signal flc through the connected conductor generating a electromagnetic field around this conductor.
+The transmitter generates an AC signal of a modulated current.
+The current of the AC signal flows through the connected conductor, generating an electromagnetic field around this conductor.
 This electromagnetic field induces a voltage in the receiver coils.
-F the automatic mode and manual mode, the receiver works with three coils at does not depend on the direction of receiver.
-A selective and position-depend search is performed in the selective mode or PINPOINT mode with only one coil.
-The induced voltage is amplified, decoded, and converted by the receive and finally indicated on the receiver screen.
-For any application, ensure that is a closed loop for the flowing signal in the conductor when connecting the transmitter.(see Figure 5)
+In the automatic mode and manual mode, the receiver works with three coils and does not depend on the direction of the receiver.
+A selective and position-dependent search is performed in the selective mode or PINPOINT mode with only one coil.
+The induced voltage is amplified, decoded, and converted by the receiver and finally indicated on the receiver screen.
+For any application, ensure that there is a closed loop for the flowing signal in the conductor when connecting the transmitter (see Figure 5).

-Figure 5In the PINPOINT mode, when the longitudinal axis of the receiver is parallel, the line conductor which is connected to the transmitter and the receiver is above this line conductor (see Figure 6), the signal received by the receiver its maximum.
-The PINPOINT mode is used to accurately locate a line condu Buried under wall/earth surface.
+In the PINPOINT mode, when the longitudinal axis of the receiver is parallel to the line conductor which is connected to the transmitter, and the receiver is above this line conductor (see Figure 6), the signal received by the receiver is at its maximum.
+The PINPOINT mode is used to accurately locate a line conductor buried under a wall or earth surface.

-Line drawing of a mobile phone with a diagonal line, labeled 'Figure 6' (no text or symbols on the device itself)In the mains voltage detection mode, the receiver can detect 50Hz - 60Hz electromagnetic field in any direction.
+In the mains voltage detection mode, the receiver can detect a 50Hz - 60Hz electromagnetic field in any direction.

 LOCATOR IN COMPLETE CIRCUITS

-●1st Possibility ( one pole application )
+●1st Possibility (one pole application)

 Connect the transmitter to only one conductor.
 The second conductor is the ground.
-This arrangement causes a signal current to flow through the condu and to be transmitted to ground, similar to a radio and receiver.
+This arrangement causes a signal current to flow through the conductor and to be transmitted to ground, similar to a radio and receiver.
 Hereafter, call the above described operation one-pole application.

 Connect the transmitter to the mains.
 In this condition, the modulated current flows through the phase and then returns to the transmitter via the neutral.
 There is another possibility for voltage free systems by connecting the transmitter to two line terminals while short-circuiting the other line ends.
 The complete circuit is created.
 Then, the transmitter is supplied by the built-in battery.
 Hereafter, we call this operation double pole application.